tparchman/F22_BIOL792_coursepage/week7_pythonII/python_2_primer.md

 # 3. `for`

 ### `for` can be used with lists, and even strings at some points.
 Unlike the conditional statements above, `for` is used to loop (or iterate) through a data structure, executing the same block of code on each item.
-Python uses indentation in an inflexible manner (other languages often use curly brackets with indentation optional) to set apart code inside `for` loops.
+Python uses indentation in an **inflexible** manner (other languages often use curly brackets with indentation optional) to set apart code inside `for` loops.
 A common error in your python code will come from incorrect indentation.

-### Using `for` to loop through a string.
+### Using `for` to loop through a string:

  The code below should print each base in the DNA string on its own line of output.

     DNA = "ATCGGGAAACC"
     for Seq in DNA: